sparkbox/standard/how-we-work-together.md

     * Expose risks to the ops team

-        * How the project impacts other projects
+        * How the project is impacting other projects

         * How the project is affecting our team